masteringmodernpayments/book/wrap_up.md

 ---
+title: Additional Resources
 discussion_issue: 11
----

-# Additional Resources
+bullets:

-* More links to docs, examples, and libraries
+  - More links to docs, examples, and libraries
 ---

 Hopefully this guide has given you a good overview of working with Stripe with Rails and the tips and hints I've given have been helpful.
 What follows is a list of links to additional resources that I've found very helpful to my Stripe implementations.